New Utah legislation to help cats and save money

 "I'm happy to work with Best Friends on this bill, which through trap/neuter/return provides local government with an effective, humane tool to deal with free-roaming cats," said Sen. Stowell.
 "It will reduce cost to taxpayers and will help reduce feral cat populations - without having to kill them."

-Gregory Castle, chief executive officer of Kanab-based Best Friends, said S.B.
+Gregory Castle, chief executive officer of Kanab-based Best Friends Animal Society, said S.B.
 57 would not only save lives, but also recognize the important role that colonies of sterilized, vaccinated cats play in reducing the cost to municipalities dealing with cats entering animal shelters each year.

 Good Samaritans routinely care for community cats in their neighborhoods and this bill will help ensure that these cats are sterilized and vaccinated, Castle said.